pflima92/my-gekko-strategies/README.md

-# my-gekko-strategies
+# gekko-strategies

-My personal trading strategies for Jspare Gekko
+Repository to store the Gekko Strategies

+> Attention: Use for your own and risk.